NeoMorphed/audio-synth/README.md

 * [GLFW](https://glfw.org) - Window management and input (zlib License)
 * [Dear ImGui](https://github.com) - Graphical user interface (MIT License)
 * [stb_image](https://github.com/nothings/stb) - Image loading (Public Domain / MIT)

+Third-party libraries are distributed under their respective licenses, included with each library.

+Copyright © 2026 NeoMorphed.
+All rights reserved.
+This repository is provided publicly for portfolio and recruitment purposes.
+The source code may be viewed and evaluated but may not be copied, modified, distributed, or incorporated into other projects without permission.